3-Step Guide to Drafting Your Employee Engagement Survey

 Picking a Rating Scale that Employees are familiar with

-We are big believers that you should be following and using rating scales that are research approved.
+You should be following and using rating scales that are research approved.
 Using a rating scale that is atypical will give you less reliability in your results.

-We don’t have a strong opinion on the actual description of the scale.
 What matters most is that you’re using a scale that employees are used to seeing.

 – For eNPS, the most widely used scale is 0-10.